You may have heard that there are many apps banned in China.

 Google Maps is one of the banned apps in China.
 Image by Ingo Joseph on Pexels.

-It’s important to note that the list of blocked apps and websites changes from time to time.
-New ones are often added, and previously banned apps may be OK again.
+It’s important to note that the list of apps banned in China changes from time to time.
+New ones are often added, and previously banned apps and websites may be OK again.

 For example, video meeting app Zoom and career site Indeed have previously been blocked, but now they’re accessible.